GOVERNANCE AND POLICIES

-The Consortium includes all Minnesota State libraries as well as some private college and university libraries, state government libraries, public libraries, school libraries, and special libraries.
+The Consortium includes all MnSCU libraries as well as some private college and university libraries, state government libraries, public libraries, school libraries, and special libraries.
 Membership in the Consortium requires that a library be a member of both Minitex and OCLC, load their bibliographic records in the MnPALS catalog, allow all Consortium members to search their collections, and agree to participate in interlibrary loan with the other Consortium members.

 Members of the Consortium may meet once a year at the Fall User Group Meeting and once a year at the Annual Meeting.